camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 # Prerequisites and Supported Environments
 To execute RPA bots from Camunda, you will need:

-* Camunda Platform 7.14 Enterprise Edition or later
+* Camunda 7.14 Enterprise Edition or later
 * Java 8 or later installed on the machine that runs the Camunda RPA Bridge

 [UiPath Orchestrator](https://www.uipath.com/product/orchestrator) users can use the bridge with one of the following versions: